sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/troubleshooting_s3a.md

 1. If using session authentication, the session may have expired.
 Generate a new session token and secret.

-1. If using environement variable-based authentication, make sure that the relevant variables are set in the environment in which the process is running.
+1. If using environment variable-based authentication, make sure that the relevant variables are set in the environment in which the process is running.

 The standard first step is: try to use the AWS command line tools with the same